mirepri/meetups/README.md

 # Welcome to Effect Meetup Berlin
-Talk submission for Effect meetups and other resources
+Talk submissions for Effect meetups and other resources.

 ***